-Lochmueller Group (LochGroup) provided construction inspection services for the widening and rehabilitation of Hamburg Pike in Jeffersonville, Indiana.
+Lochmueller provided construction inspection services for the widening and rehabilitation of Hamburg Pike in Jeffersonville, Indiana.
 The improved roadway has two 12-foot lanes with a 14-foot center turn lane.
 Improvements also included widening and rehabilitation of a bridge, installation of a new storm sewer system, curb-and-gutter, asphalt pavement, sidewalks, landscaping, signage, and traffic signal upgrades.
 Sightlines were also improved, including at the intersection near the Thomas Jefferson Elementary School.
-Lochgroup met with school officials to coordinate re-routing school drop-off and pick-up traffic as part of traffic maintenance efforts.
+Lochmueller met with school officials to coordinate re-routing school drop-off and pick-up traffic as part of traffic maintenance efforts.

 The plan called for re-profiling the road to update it to current standards.
 This re-profiling was accomplished primarily via milling and HMA wedge and leveling.
 While the plans called for a significant depth of HMA in some areas; many others had proposed overlay depths as little as 1.5 inch.
-Lochgroup also noted that the existing roadway was severely deteriorated and that the existing roadway depths might be less than anticipated in some areas.
+Lochmueller also noted that the existing roadway was severely deteriorated and that the existing roadway depths might be less than anticipated in some areas.
 In addition there were a number of trenches present in the existing roadway, and the extensive utility relocations required for the project would mean significantly more trenches and patching.

-Given these conditions, Lochgroup raised concerns regarding future maintenance costs as a result of issues like differential settlement and crack mitigation.
-Since a full-depth reconstruction was considered too expensive, Lochgroup recommended that the minimal depth of HMA overlay be increased as a cost-effective alternative.
+Given these conditions, Lochmueller raised concerns regarding future maintenance costs as a result of issues like differential settlement and crack mitigation.
+Since a full-depth reconstruction was considered too expensive, Lochmueller recommended that the minimal depth of HMA overlay be increased as a cost-effective alternative.
 After weighing cost vs. benefit considerations, the city decided to increase the minimal depth of HMA overlay to 6 inches throughout the corridor.